jteo0/gamedev-tutor4/README.md

 # Tutorial 4
 On the second level, the following features were added:
 <h3>Respawn Button and Next Level Button</h3>
-I added a button on the LoseScreen scene that takes the global variable CurrentLevel and respawns the player to the level it is set to.
+When the LoseScreen scene appears, it will have a button that takes the global variable CurrentLevel and respawns the player to the level it is set to.
 I also added the same button to the WinScreen scene to transition from Level 1 to Level 2.
 The following is the GDScript used for the button:

 ```py
 extends Button